rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 The availability, quality, and reliability of an individual's identity attributes will vary greatly across jurisdictions and Provider systems.
-The following recommendations ensure maximum cross-jurisdictional interoperability, while setting Client expectations on the type of data they may acquire.
+The following recommendations **aims to** ensure maximum cross-jurisdictional interoperability, while setting Client expectations on the type of data they may acquire.